raiguard/BottleneckLite/README.md

 ## Compared to [Bottleneck](https://mods.factorio.com/mod/Bottleneck)

 Bottleneck Lite, in comparison to Bottleneck, has _no runtime scripting_.
 The indicators are added to the actual sprites of each entity, and are tinted based on the working visualisations property.
-This means that Bottleneck Lite is infinitely scalable, and will instantly respond to changes in entity status regardless of how many entities there are.
+This means that Bottleneck Lite is infinitely scaleable, and will instantly respond to changes in entity status regardless of how many entities there are.

 ### Pros